kjrin710/kjrin710.Github.io/README.md

-# Kjrin710 BLOG
+# Kjrin710
-HI, welcome to my blog, I wrote something on this blog.
+HI, I wrote something on this page.